Updating the Package as a New Release

 Source:vignettes/dev-update-package.Rmd

-This document outlines the general development process for updating EJAM (for a new release of the package) or relocating it to a different repository (repo name and/or github user name), or changing the full name of the tool.
+dev-update-package.RmdThis document outlines the general development process for updating EJAM (for a new release of the package) or relocating it to a different repository (repo name and/or github user name), or changing the full name of the tool.
 Also see the separate vignettes on updating datasets and updating documentation.

 The full name/title of the web tool is used in several places and all of those should be reading the full name from where it is defined.
 The app title is stored in the DESCRIPTION file, and is available for vignettes, functions, etc. directly via

-The name of the package (e.g., “EJAM”) is assumed to be the same as the name of the github repository, and there are many places where the package name is mentioned in vignettes/ articles, etc. Changing just the repo name is feasible, as described here, but you would have to be careful about this distinction.
+as.vector(desc::desc_get("Title")).
+After the package is attached, the name as potentially modified via global_defaults_package.R or parameters toejamapp()is available asEJAM:::global_or_param(".app_title")The name of the package (e.g., “EJAM”) is assumed to be the same as the name of the github repository, and there are many places where the package name is mentioned in vignettes/ articles, etc. Changing just the repo name is feasible, as described here, but you would have to be careful about this distinction.
 You would have to globally find in files all hardcoded references to the old names, urls, etc. since there still are places where it does not check in DESCRIPTION for the repo name or assumes repo and package names are identical.

-The name of the repo (or other domain) where webpages of package documentation are published also should be recorded as part of the URL parameter in the DESCRIPTION file in the root folder of the source package.
+The name of the repo (or other domain) where webpages of package documentation are published also must be recorded as part of the URL parameter in the DESCRIPTION file in the root folder of the source package.
 The website providing documentation of the R package is created via

 Update the package release